DhinilKV/storing-server-credentials-using-ansible-prompt-in-a-file/README.md

 For exapmple if user called bob is running the script then the database location is as follow.
 /home/bob/logindb.txt

+1.Create a project directory "project".
+#mkdir project
+2.Create a hosts file (inventory file ) inside the project directory. update the hostname of your server into the hosts file.
+#cd project
+#vi hosts
+3.Create a playbook file.
+#vi playbook.yml
+4.Run the playbook.
+#ansible-playbook -i hosts  playbook.yml

 Here is the sample output of the file.